Maximal parahoric arithmetic transfers, resolutions and modularity: Abstract

 \section{Abstract}

-For any unramified quadratic extension of $p$-adic local fields $F/F_0$ $(p>2)$, we formulate several arithmetic transfer conjectures at any maximal parahoric level, in the context of Zhang's relative trace formula approach to the arithmetic Gan--Gross--Prasad conjecture.
+For any unramified quadratic extension of $p$-adic local fields $F/F_0$ ($p$ odd), we formulate several arithmetic transfer conjectures at any maximal parahoric level, in the context of Zhang's relative trace formula approach to the arithmetic Gan--Gross--Prasad conjecture.
 The formulation involves a way to resolve the singularity of relevant moduli spaces via natural stratifications and modify derived fixed points.
-By a local-global method and double induction, we prove these conjectures for $F_0$ unramified over $\BQ_p$, including the arithmetic fundamental lemma for $p>2$.
-Moreover, we prove new modularity results for arithmetic theta series at parahoric levels via a method of modification over $\BF_q$ and $\BC$.
+By a local--global method and double induction, we prove these conjectures when $F_0/\BQ_p$ is unramified and the arithmetic fundamental lemma for any $F_0$.
+We introduce the relative Cayley map and also establish explicit Jacquet--Rallis transfers at maximal parahoric levels.
+Moreover, we prove new modularity results for arithmetic theta series with levels via a method of modification over fibers.
 Along the way, we study the complex and mod $p$ geometry of Shimura varieties and special cycles.
-We introduce the relative Cayley map and also establish Jacquet--Rallis transfers at maximal parahoric levels.